Child car seat buying guide

 It’s the law

-By UK law, all children must be in an appropriately sized car seat until they’re 135cm tall or 12 years old, and over 36kg (79lbs).
+By UK law, all children must be in an appropriately sized car seat until they’re 135cm tall or 12 years old, whichever comes first.
+After this, they must wear a seat belt.

-Failure to restrain your child in an appropriate car seat can result in an on-the-spot fine of £60 and, if you’re taken to court, you could even face a fine of up to £500.
+Failure to secure your child in the right car seat could result in an on-the-spot fine of £60 which, if you’re taken to court, could rise to as much as £500.

 For safety